YORK COUNTY

 Hanover Ther Hanover & York RR and Littlestown RR may have shared a station here in the early years.
 A building is shown on maps from 1876 at the site of the existing station on Railroad Street and Library Place.

-Hellam The original Hellam Y&W station was on the north side of the tracks on the west side of Yorkanna Road (S. Broad Street).
+The original Hellam Y&W station was on the north side of the tracks on the east side of Yorkanna Road (South Broad Street) at GPS: 39.998740, -76.603525.
 The station in the photo may be the original, or a later NCRR station.
+The station was originally named "Hersheys," but the name was changed sometime between 1876-1889.

 Jefferson